Listed below is a short list how your sponsorship and support can help our students!

 School code is “scottieband”, then click ‘Volunteer Needs’.

-Welcome to Lamar Middle School and Lamar Band Booster.
-Lamar Band Booster is a 501(c)(3) organization dedicated to supporting the band programs and Lamar Middle School and Fine Arts Academy in Austin, Texas.
+The Lamar Band Booster team is a 501(c)(3) organization dedicated to supporting the band program, it’s directors and students.

 Band boosters are involved with fundraising, chaperoning trips (to include football games and off-campus performances), assisting with concerts, and organizing various band student events.
 Band Boosters work closely with the Band Directors and meet monthly to discuss upcoming events and information.

-The renowned Lamar Middle School Bands are directed by Luis Corpus and Sam Hightower.
+The renowned Lamar Middle School Bands are directed by Luis Corpus, Sam Hightower and Ryan Pride.
 The Lamar Scottie Band program consists of Beginning Band, Symphonic Band, Wind Ensemble, Advanced Percussion Ensemble and Jazz Factory.

 Lamar Middle School & Fine Arts Academy